retroaalto/atOS/README.md

 ## Overview

-**atOS-RT** is a 32-bit operating system built completely in **assembly language** from the ground up.
+**atOS-RT** is a 32-bit operating system built in **C** and **assembly language** from the ground up.
 This open-source project is crafted for enthusiasts and developers who want to dive deep into low-level system programming without the typical security restrictions of modern OSes.
 With atOS-RT, you have complete freedom to explore and modify every aspect of the system.

 ---

 ## Features

 * **32-bit Architecture**: Targeted specifically for 32-bit x86 processors.
-* **Pure Assembly**: Written entirely in assembly, providing unmatched control and insight into hardware interaction.
 * **Custom Programming Language**: Includes a unique integrated language for OS-level application development.
 * **No Security Constraints**: Designed for ultimate flexibility, allowing unrestricted operations—ideal for experimental and educational purposes.
 * **Open Source**: Released under the MIT License, encouraging developers to explore, contribute, and learn how operating systems function at a low level.